abedkiloo/django_rabbit_mq/django_rabbit_mq/README.md

 - Working with Rabbit MQ
   - Producer
   - Consumer
-  - Use Commands to run listerns
+  - Use Commands to run listeners
 - XML in Django/Python
   - Uploading XML file
   - Read XML to obtain the tree structure and children value insert into DB